 - Illustrate a time you wanted to quit something and didn’t.

 - Express yourself about a time you’ve felt vulnerable and how you overcame an obstacle.

 - Outline a photography tip for your client, like how to dress for a session.

 If you’re blogging a session, include 5-10 of THE best images from the day!
 This is a great way to get the hype going before you deliver a gallery!
 For example, you can send a sneak peek on day one, the blog on day four, and the full gallery on day seven.

 When you include your photos, remember to do the following:

 - Keep the images consistent in editing style.

 - Choose images with different composition (you don’t want them to all look the same).

 Remember, it’s ok to take a break.

 A lot of writing comes from inspiration, so it’s ok to take a break when you’re just not feeling it.
 Yes, you want to get it done, but I promise you that your blog post will FEEL more genuine if you write it WHEN YOU WANT TO WRITE IT, and not because you HAVE to write it.
 Some days you’ll knock out two posts, and some days you’ll stare blankly at your screen.
 When that happens, walk away and come back at a later time.
 BUT COME BACK.
 Remove the pressure, get out of your head, and simply remember that you intend to share your love for photography and your clients in your blog.
-If you REALLY don’t know what to write, check out this tutorial.
+Check out this tutorial if you REALLY don’t know what to write.